 Our law firm wants to speak with investors who lost money investing in GWG L Bonds offered by GWG Holdings.
 If you or someone you know lost money investing in a GWG L Bond, please contact attorneys Marc Fitapelli or Jeffrey Saxon for a free and confidential consultation by calling 800-767-8040.
 You can also complete the form below.
 Our law firm represents dozens of individual bond holders in FINRA arbitration matters throughout the country.
 Feel free to call us to learn more.

 - The company filed for bankruptcy in Texas on April 20, 2022.

 - GWG Holdings has a complicated and obtuse corporate structure.
-All of its assets are in affiliates that did not file for bankruptcy.
+All of its assets are owned by affiliates that did not file for bankruptcy.

-- In public filings with the Securities and Exchange Commission, GWG Holdings has stated that it cannot pay interest to bondholders unless it continues raising new money.
+- In public filings with the Securities and Exchange Commission, GWG Holdings stated it could not pay interest to bondholders unless it continued raising new money.
 These statements raise serious questions about the legitimacy of GWG’s business operations.

-- GWG L Bonds were high risk investments.
-The bonds were not credit rated nor were they insured.
+- GWG L Bonds were not credit rated nor were they insured.

 - Investors can sue the salespeople who marketed GWG L Bonds.
-Investors can sue for lost principal, interest and attorneys’ fees.
+Investors can sue for lost principal, unpaid interest and attorneys’ fees.

 Marc Fitapelli’s Investor Presentation on GWG L Bonds